hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/4-Mirakl-account-configuration.md

 In order for us to validate the HiPay accounts, the connector needs to upload KYC documents allowing us to identify your merchants.

-Thus, you need to configure your Mirakl back office in order to be able to upload these documents for each of your shops.
+Thus, you need to configure your Mirakl back office in order to be able to upload these documents for each of your stores.
 Then, these documents will be retrieved by the HiPay Marketplace cash-out integration for Mirakl and sent to the HiPay platform.

-Furthermore, you need to specify which shops should be processed.
+Furthermore, you need to specify which stores should be processed.

 ## Document configuration